mighty-gerbils/gerbil/doc/guide/r7rs.md

   a per-port basis with a custom readtable, but be advised that the repl will loop when given a cyclic structure as syntax input.

-- ephemerons, in the `scheme/ephemeron` library, have a trivial implementation without garbage collector support.
+- ephemerons, in the `(scheme ephemeron)` library, are implemented using weak pairs.